IELTS Vocabulary D (Part 5)

 distention n.
 Expansion.

 distill v.
-To extract or produce by vaporization and condensation.
+To extract or produce by vaporisation and condensation.

 distillation n.
 Separation of the more volatile parts of a substance from those less volatile.